Module Spatial Data Tool

 Use Select Module to identify which part of the record the field comes from.
 Use Select Field to pick one or more fields to add to the results.
 Click the Add button next to each desired field.
 Configure layer propertiesEnter the Layer Title that should be displayed in the Table of contents.
 For simple symbology select a Symbol Color .
 For more complex symbology mark the Color code based on field box.Select a Field on which to base the symbology.
 Click on the Color Palette to select a different set of colors.
 If desired click to Assign Colors button to assign specific colors to specific field values.
 More information about symbology

-Click the button.
-Click Select Existing .
+Click the Click Select Existing .
 The dialog will expand.

 Select the Existing Setup that needs to be removed.
 If needed use the Show only setups assigned to this GIS View and Show my setups only boxes to limit the number of options.
 A the dialog will expand and will look similar to the following: